 Climate change is a serious problem.
 It is also seriously difficult to talk about, especially to the kids.
-It isn't exactly good dinner conversation which given that this next generation will likely experience the full brunt of climate change in their life time is not a good situation from any point of view.
+It isn't exactly good dinner conversation, which, given that this next generation will likely experience the full brunt of climate change in their lifetime is not a good situation from any point of view.
 How can I, an artist, use whatever talents I've got to help?
-How can I help change the dynamic of the conversation, open it up, connect the next generation across cultures and borders in a new spirit of collaboration, empathy and ecological citizenship?
+How can I help change the dynamic of the conversation, open it up, and connect the next generation across cultures and borders in a new spirit of collaboration, empathy, and ecological citizenship?

 A Cat as Big as a Cat: The Intersection of Science and Poetry

-Stories, poems, and songs are an incredibly effective form of communication—long being humanity's primary method of transmitting knowledge.
+Stories, poems, and songs are an incredibly effective form of communication.
+They have long been humanity's primary method of transmitting knowledge.
 What can science learn from the literary arts?
-An exploration of the relationship between science and poetry, and how the two disciplines can work together to develop effective and powerful dialogue around scientific topics.
+This is an exploration of the relationship between science and poetry, and how the two disciplines can work together to develop effective and powerful dialogue around scientific topics.